 Consider finding your employees a special gift that reflects their unique interests and personality.
 An unusual gift will be genuinely appreciated.
 If you're having a hard time thinking of something, focus on your employee's passions and hobbies.
 Buy a small gift you know will resonate with them on a personal level — for example, a book or a plant for their desk.
 You can even donate to a charity or cause they support.
 It's a valuable feeling when an employee feels like their employer deeply understands them as a person.

 In traditional programs, employees were given generic trophies or plaques for work anniversaries.
 Everyone got the same trophy.
 It's not surprising to find these celebrations are now outdated.
 So, if you're working with a younger workforce, you can consider creating a novelty trophy.
 Inject a little fun and humour into the celebration!
 For example, create a custom trophy that highlights something great about the employee's personality like "biggest joker" or "best attitude."
 A work anniversary is an opportunity to celebrate everything the employee brings to the table — not only their hard skills.

 If you're on a tight budget, buying a gift certificate is a great idea.
 Think of a store, restaurant, or cafe your employees will enjoy.
 If your employees are working remotely from home (or anywhere else), offering a gift card for a work anniversary is ideal.
 Gift cards are an easy and quick way to show your appreciation.
 Many companies offer gift cards that are sent and redeemed online.

-Of course, this only applied to employees who enjoy a good drink and are legal drinking age.
+Of course, this only applies to employees who enjoy a good drink and are legal drinking age.
 A nice bottle of wine or specialty liquor is a great and affordable gift to give for an anniversary.
 The team can crack it open for a celebratory happy hour, or the employee can save it to enjoy at home with family and friends.